lennyrook/iot-dial-plate/README.md

 # iot-dial-plate
-an alternative visualisation of IoT Use Cases.
+An alternative visualisation of IoT Use Cases.